This guide explains how to use the Mullvad VPN app and all of its features.

 If you're having issues, you can easily notify us with our in-app support form.
 As the form states, your app's log files are anonymized before being securely sent to us.
 You can easily view these logs by clicking on View app logs.

-Although optional, we strongly recommend that you fill in a description of the problem.
-You also don't need to fill in an email address, but if you want a reply from us, you will need to include one.
+You don't need to fill in an email address, but if you want a reply from us, you will need to include one.